FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-25-using-the-device-orientation-api-with-aspnetcore-signalr.md

 </html>
 ```

 I also installed a lightweight webserver to make this all hosting.
-If you upload that and access it with your mobile phone you can move the picture with your hpone just like that :)
+If you upload that and access it with your mobile phone you can move the picture with your phone like that :)

 ![device-orientation-video](https://cdn.offering.solutions/img/articles/2019-07-25/video.gif)